Presented by the Office of Continuing Education and the Association of Counseling Sexology & Sexual Wellness (ACSSW)

 Recorded on: Friday, January 21, 2021

-When attended in full, program offers 2.0 CEs for Psychologists (APA) or 2.0 IL CEUs for Counselors and Social Workers, 2.0BBS California CEUs for Counselors, Social Workers.
+When attended in full, program offers 2.0 CEs for Psychologists (APA) or 2.0 IL CEUs for Counselors and Social Workers, or 2.0BBS California CEUs for Counselors, Social Workers.

 Sexual health and wellness topics in therapy are often ignored, deprioritized, or even pathologized by clinicians.
 Sexual issues are one of the few issues still considered to be so taboo that they can only be treated by specialists (e.g., sex therapists).
 Though, of course, sex therapists may be able to provide more specialized treatment of sex-related presenting issues, it is often unnecessary for clients to see a sex therapist for sex-related issues that are only tertiary components of a clinical presentation.
 Nonetheless, mental health clinicians continue to avoid sexual topics during their care, sometimes missing important components of the issue’s history, etiology, and/or symptomatology.